+INTERNATIONAL FINANCE

-AA017015 3 Credits INTERNATIONAL FINANCE Course Learning Outcomes At the end of the course, students are able to: (1) Explain the basic concepts and theories in international finance and open-economy macroeconomics.
-(2) Evaluate the issues in international finance.
-(3) Specify the issues in international finance by using relevant theories.
-Synopsis of Course Contents This course discuss concepts and theories in several topics such as balance of payment, foreign exchange market and risks, exchange rate determination, price and income adjustment mechanisms with flexible and fixed exchange rate, open macroeconomics theories and policies and international monetary systems.
-Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English
+- (1) Explain the basic concepts and theories in international finance and open-economy macroeconomics. - (2) Evaluate the issues in international finance. - (3) Specify the issues in international finance by using relevant theories.

+This course discuss concepts and theories in several topics such as balance of payment, foreign exchange market and risks, exchange rate determination, price and income adjustment mechanisms with flexible and fixed exchange rate, open macroeconomics theories and policies and international monetary systems.

+ISLAMIC ECONOMICS

-AA017016 3 Credits ISLAMIC ECONOMICS Course Learning Outcomes At the end of the course, students are able to: (1) Demonstrate mastery of knowledge in foundations of Islamic Economics.
-(2) Appraise Islamic economic system in comparative perspectives.
-(3) Critically compare Islamic economics and mainstream/neoclassical economics in particular with respect to methodology, institutional settings and operational features.
-Synopsis of Course Contents This course focuses on three aspects of Islamic Economics.
+- (1) Demonstrate mastery of knowledge in foundations of Islamic Economics. - (2) Appraise Islamic economic system in comparative perspectives. - (3) Critically compare Islamic economics and mainstream/neoclassical economics in particular with respect to methodology, institutional settings and operational features.

+This course focuses on three aspects of Islamic Economics.
 The first part elaborates the philosophical foundations of Islamic economics which include underlying worldviews that serve as the pillars of Islamic Economics, methodological arguments and issues relating to the development of the discipline and how Islamic principles pave way for ethical economics.
-The second part discusses Islamic economic system in comparative perspective, particularly the debate on does capitalism define Islamic Economics' institutional settings (riba and its prohibition, Islamic social finance, shariah based legal framework of economic behavior) and its operational features (fiscal policy and monetary policy; development policy).
-Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English
+The second part discusses Islamic economic system in comparative perspective, particularly the debate on does capitalism define Islamic Economics.
+The last part is devoted to analyzing Islamic economics' institutional settings (riba and its prohibition, Islamic social finance, shariah based legal framework of economic behavior) and its operational features (fiscal policy and monetary policy; development policy).

+LABOUR ECONOMICS

-AA017017 3 Credits LABOUR ECONOMICS Course Learning Outcomes At the end of the course, students are able to: Examine thoroughly on how labour market works.
-Evaluate labour market issues empirically.
-Interpret economics theory and facts in labour market analysis.
-Synopsis of Course Contents This course will provide the understanding of how labour market works.
+- (1) Examine thoroughly on how labour market works. - (2) Evaluate labour market issues empirically. - (3) Interpret economics theory and facts in labour market analysis.

+This course will provide the understanding of how labour market works.
 It is designed to deepen student's understanding of labour economics by applying the theory to related labour market phenomena and explaining the link between theory and empirical analysis.
 Analysis and discussion on issues related to labour demand, labour supply, wage distribution, human capital and labour mobility will be conducted in explaining and shaping the thinking of how labour market works.
-Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English